Neutrino oscillation: Observed values of oscillation parameters

 From atmospheric and solar neutrino oscillation experiments, it is known that two mixing angles of the MNS matrix are large and the third is smaller.
 This is in sharp contrast to the CKM matrix in which all three angles are small and hierarchically decreasing.
-The CP-violating phase of the MNS matrix is as of April 2020 to lie somewhere between −2 and −178 degrees, from the T2K experiment.
+The CP-violating phase of the MNS matrix is as of April 2020 to lie somewhere between −2° and −178°, from the T2K experiment.

 If the neutrino mass proves to be of Majorana type (making the neutrino its own antiparticle), it is then possible that the MNS matrix has more than one phase.

 Since experiments observing neutrino oscillation measure the squared mass difference and not absolute mass, one might claim that the lightest neutrino mass is exactly zero, without contradicting observations.
 This is however regarded as unlikely by theorists.

 Origins of neutrino mass

 The question of how neutrino masses arise has not been answered conclusively.
 In the Standard Model of particle physics, fermions only have intrinsic mass because of interactions with the Higgs field (see Higgs boson).
 These interactions require both left- and right-handed versions of the fermion (see chirality).
 However, only left-handed neutrinos have been observed so far.

 Neutrinos may have another source of mass through the Majorana mass term.
 This type of mass applies for electrically neutral particles since otherwise it would allow particles to turn into anti-particles, which would violate conservation of electric charge.